The Hits (radio station): Relaunch as The Hits

 On 4 April 2014 the National Business Review reported Polly Gillespie and Grant Kereama were planning to move from ZM to a new network breakfast show on Classic Hits.
 The newspaper's source claimed 20 local breakfast announcers would be made redundant.
 Polly and Grant had previously worked together on ZM originally to just a local Wellington audience from the 1980s and to a national audience from 2001.

 On 15 April The Radio Network confirmed Classic Hits would become The Hits, and on 28 April the change took effect.
 The Classic Hits brand ended at midnight the previous evening, and The Hits brand was used from breakfast that morning.
 The first song played under the new format was Best Day of My Life by American Authors.

 Polly Gillespie and Grant Kereama took over the network breakfast programme.
 Most stations discontinued their local breakfast shows in favour of the new show, moving breakfast announcers to a new daytime slot.
 Others kept their breakfast shows, and continued taking network morning and afternoon shows.
 Stations began taking a single network programme when hosts were away, and many local breakfast co-hosts took on other roles within the company or found other jobs.
 The network's parent company, The Radio Network, became part of New Zealand Media and Entertainment in October 2014.

 At the end of 2016 Fairfax Media reported an article to say Polly and Grant had been axed from their morning show in favour of an Auckland-based show presented by Sam Wallace and Toni Street.
 The article initially failed to mention the change only affected Auckland and that Polly and Grant would continue presenting their breakfast from Wellington to those markets already taking the Polly and Grant show.
 In February 2017 Polly and Grant were taken off the air after a dispute with their employer and in March 2017 their departure from The Hits was confirmed at the conclusion of their contract that same month.
-The recently launched Auckland breakfast show consisting of Sarah Gandy, Toni Street and Sam Wallace were confirmed to take over the network breakfast timeslot on March 26, 2017.
+The recently launched Auckland breakfast show consisting of Sarah Gandy, Toni Street and Sam Wallace were confirmed to take over the network breakfast timeslot on 26 March 2017.

 In February 2020 an announcement was made that Jono Pryor and Ben Boyce (Jono and Ben) would replace the current network breakfast with Toni Street and Sam Wallace moving to Coast.
 Jono and Ben previously hosted the drive show on The Edge and between 2012 and 2018 Jono and Ben had their own TV show self titled TV show Jono and Ben on TV3.
+In 2024, Megan Papas joined The Hits Breakfast show as newsreader and announcer.
+The show is now branded The Hits Breakfast with Jono, Ben and Megan.
+In 2024, Matty Mclean and PJ Harding also joined The Hits, as hosts of The Hits Drive show, broadcasting nationwide from 3 pm – 7pm.